orgnc/wordpress-plugin/README.md

 * Copy wordpress-plugin/organic (newly built) into the parent mu-plugins directory.
 * Temporarily remove the wordpress-plugin directory from this mu-plugins directory.
 You can restore this after testing.
 * Rename the organic directory (now in mu-plugins) to wordpress-plugin.
 Now you can test in your local SWP editor.
-### NOTE
-Wordpress doesn't support symlinks.
-If you develop the WP plugin by creating a symlink in the mu-plugins directory, the Gutenberg Block won't work.
-Instead, you'll need to copy the code inside the mu-plugins/wordpress-plugin directory.